CGnTLab/tumorQuant/README.md

-# tumorQuant : Tumor Volume Quantification
+# tumorVQ : Tumor Volume Quantification

-**tumorQuant** is a package designed for the accurate quantification of **brain tumor volumes** from different brain regions using MRI scans.
+**tumorVQ** is a package designed for the accurate quantification of **brain tumor volumes** from different brain regions using MRI scans.
 It provides user-friendly functions for volumetric analysis, integrating standard atlases and offering efficient data for radiogenomics research.

 ---